towersvault/shinpokered/README.md

   - Though at this point she's still just a cooltrainer and doesn't have a unique battle sprite
 - The L: block doesn't disappear when level hits three digits
 - If SS Anne is skipped and the pokemon tower rival battle is initiated, the SS Anne rival battle is deactivated
+- Greatly increased the speed and performance of spin tiles
+- Amber and fossils are now non-key items
+- Low HP alarm only plays three times then turns itself off

 #Additions: